 Point Pelee National Park

-Cyclists, hikers, canoeists and birders arrive en masse to this gnarly tip of God’s country for their own selfish reasons.
+Cyclists, hikers, canoeists and birders arrive en masse to this gnarly tip of God’s country, not far from Niagara Falls, for their own selfish reasons.

 We ventured because I recently discovered dad held a deep desire, a secret dream, to visit Point Pelee National Park’s celebratory spring bird migration of songbirds ever since he arrived to Canada in 1957.